olorondu-emeka/clean-architecture-example/BlogPost.md

 3. **data:** This contains the database-related functionalities.
 It contains the following sub-folders:

    - **database:** This folder contains the required database config folders for the `sql` (PostgreSQL) and `nosql` (MongoDB) databases.
-   - **implementations:** This folder contains `sql` and `nosql` subfolders, which contains required files for the implementation of the **sql** and **nosql** databases respectively, following the repository design pattern.
+   - **implementations:** This folder contains `sql` and `nosql` subfolders, which contain required files for the implementation of the **sql** and **nosql** databases respectively, following the repository design pattern.
 In addition, it contains a single `index.js` file, which serves as an orchestrator file that dynamically selects the database implementation to be used in the application.

-4. **entry_point:** This is the folder that contains platform-specific configuration (web, desktop), which is essential the mode of delivery of the software.
-For this project, the platform can be deployed on the web, which is why there is a single `web`folder containing the necessary framework-related configuration required for the deployment of the application (i.e. controllers, routes, middleware etc).
+4. **entry_point:** This is the folder that contains platform-specific configuration (web, desktop), which is essentially the mode of delivery of the software.
+For this project, the platform can be deployed on the web, which is why there is a single `web` folder containing the necessary framework-related configuration required for the deployment of the application (i.e. controllers, routes, middleware, etc).

-Analysis
+#### Analysis

-As an example, let's analyse the `CreateUser.js` file contained in`clean_architecture/core/use_cases/user` folder:
+As an example, let's analyse the `CreateUser.js` file contained in `clean_architecture/core/use_cases/user` folder:

 ```js
 const SuccessResponse = require('../../definitions/SuccessResponse');